hereon-GEMS/Cont2SAS/docu/general/workflow.md

 - sim_model = name of the model
 - dt = time step length
-- t_end = end time (start time is 0)
+- t_end = end time (start time is 0) (recommended unit: seconds)
-- n_ensem = number of structures per time step (ensemble of structure in one time step)
+- n_ensem = number of structures per time step (ensemble of structures in one time step)

 ### Prepare model xml

-Check necessary steps for provided simulation models (sim_model):
+The necessary steps differ between the provided simulation models and are given in detail on the following pages:

 1. [ball](../models/ball.md)
 2. [box](../models/box.md)